Sogndal, Rogaland: History

 The seaport village of Sogndalsstranda was built up around the Kjelland farm (historically spelled Kielland).
 The farm (named after a spring (kilde) situated there) was owned by the Kielland family, from which Alexander Kielland descended.
 This family left Sogndal in 1751 and established a successful firm in Stavanger.
 The Kielland farm can still be found there.
 As is typical of older records, this farm is listed in historical records under a number of phonetically similar names: Kollandt in 1563, Kieldeland in 1567, Kuelandt in 1567, Tielland in 1610, Kielland in 1616, Kiedland in 1668 and finally fixing on Kielland since 1723.

 The villages of Sogndalsstranda and Rægestad are located near each other and together they were granted ladested rights in 1798.
 Together, this ladested was called Sogndal (historically spelled "Soggendahl").
 This status gave them a monopoly on import and export of goods and materials in the port and in the surrounding district.

 On 1 January 1838, all of Norway was divided up into municipalities according to the formannskapsdistrikt law.
 The ladested of Sogndal was put into the municipality of Sokndal.
 In 1845, the ladested of Sogndal was separated from Sokndal and became a municipality of its own.
 Initially, Sogndal ladested had a population of 348 while the rural Sokndal municipality that surrounded it had a population of 2,819.
 In 1875, the population of Sogndal had grown to 526, but decreased to 473 in 1885.
 On 1 July 1944, Sogndal was merged back together with Sokndal municipality, losing its small seaport status.
-Prior to the merger Sogndal had a population of 311.
+Prior to the merger, Sogndal had a population of 311.

+Name

+The municipality (originally the parish) is named after the Soknedalen valley (Sóknardalr) since the first Sokndal Church was built there.
+The first element is the genitive case of the river name Sókn (now Sokno).
+That river name is derived from the verb sœkja which means "to seek" or "to strive for".
+The last element is dalr which means "valley" or "dale".
+Thus, the meaning is "the valley with the river which seeks (finds/forces) its way".
+Before 1918, the name was written "Sogndal" or "Soggendahl".
+This municipality was a ladested called Sogndal ladested, but it was surrounded by a rural municipality with the same name called Sogndal herred.

 Government

-All municipalities in Norway, including Sogndal, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elects a mayor.
+While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
+During its existence, this municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.